 Julia Bighetto, a Computer Science and Advertising senior at Boston University, was supposed to start her new job in software engineering in June, but, with the current COVID-19 pandemic, the company hasn’t given her a start date.
 She said that she is terrified of losing her job, and that her plan B wouldn’t be ideal.

-“The computer science environment is a booming area right now, and it’s something that I can find remote jobs even, if necessary, so I think that with this part of my background I can at least do something, but it’s not going to be what I want to do,” said Bighetto.
+“The computer science environment is a booming area right now, and it’s something that I can find remote programming jobs even, if necessary, so I think that with this part of my background I can at least do something, but perhaps I might want to do other stuff after the crisis,” said Bighetto.

 Bighetto is counting on her new job to pay rent in Boston, and said that she will move back in with her parents if it gets canceled.